jgendrinal/taocl/README.md

 - [ ] Learn basic Bash.
 Actually, type `man bash` and at least skim the whole thing; it's pretty easy to follow and not that long.
 Alternate shells can be nice, but Bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).

+*This is a lie man bash is more than 2000 lines.
+I'd rather the repo author pick out sections that were informative rather than tell the reader to go through man bash.
+Will figure out which sections are immediately relevant later*

 - [ ] Learn at least one text-based editor well.
 The `nano` editor is one of the simplest for basic editing (opening, editing, saving, searching).
 However, for the power user in a text terminal, there is no substitute for Vim (`vi`), the hard-to-learn but venerable, fast, and full-featured editor.
 Many people also use the classic Emacs, particularly for larger editing tasks.
 (Of course, any modern software developer working on an extensive project is unlikely to use only a pure text-based editor and should also be familiar with modern graphical IDEs and tools.)

 - [ ] Finding documentation: